 One may think living in Malta is only for the wealthy people.
 It is not true though.
 Malta is surely getting on top of everyone’s list because of the location, English-speaking crowd, Mediterranean lifestyle.
 Malta is also considered one of the best places to live due to the following reasons:

-- Malta is one of the most reliable and most well-built economies of the European Union.
-The European Commission expects Malta to be one of the fastest growing economies in Europe
+- It boasts one of the most well-built and reliable economies throughout the entire EU, with the European Commission expecting Malta to be among the fastest growing across the continent.

 - Malta has a liberal society making records by proposing the Marriage Equality bill besides extending rights to LGBTQ couples.
 Such freedom has put Malta at the forefront of such causes.